Charleo85/CS4501-CV/README.md

 **Note:**

-You have to acknowledge if you use the code from this repo to work on the future class project, because of UVa Honor Code
+You have to acknowledge if you attempt to use code from this repo to work on the future class project, because of UVa Honor Code